cameraui/docs/install/hardware-acceleration.md

 camera.ui accelerates two things: the **video pipeline** (decoding camera streams for detection, live view and snapshots, and encoding for streaming) and **AI inference** (object detection and everything built on it).

-**Video acceleration is automatic on every platform.** camera.ui probes the hardware at runtime, picks the best available backend and falls back to software if there is none, so there is nothing to configure.
-AI accelerators are automatic too once the hardware is reachable; on Docker that means passing the device through once (covered below).
+**Video acceleration is automatic on every platform.** camera.ui probes the hardware at runtime, picks the best available backend and falls back to software if there is none.
+AI accelerators are automatic too once the hardware is reachable; on Docker that means passing the device through (below).

 ## What runs where